kepra3/kp_dadi/README.md

 Official results can be found in `results/official_analaysis_results/bootstrap_vcf_official/GOF_plots/`.

-To calculate the confidence intervals the parameters the Godambe Information Matrix [(Coffman et al.)]( https://doi.org/10.1093/molbev/msv255 ) was used.
+To calculate the confidence intervals the parameters the Godambe Information Matrix [(Coffman et al. 2016)]( https://doi.org/10.1093/molbev/msv255 ) was used.
 Different values of eps were used to find stable parameter confidence intervals.

 ```bash